Nutram Total Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 |Calorie Weighted Basis||30%||39%||32%|

 The first two ingredients in this dog food are chicken and turkey.
-Although they are quality items, raw poultry contains about 80% water.
+Although they are quality items, raw poultry contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.